tonkeeper/2fa-extension/SPECIFICATION.md

 ## Authorization

 There are 2 types of authorization:
-- 2fa: the message is signed with the Seed and the service key.
+- 2fa: the message is signed with the Seed and the Certificate.
 - Seed: the message is signed with the Seed.

 ### 2FA